 Queens native Carlton Yaito, who works with his partner Tulie Yaito, started out customizing denim.
 He customized a pair of jeans for jeweler Mr. Flawless and from there went on to make pieces for Kareem “Biggs” Burke and Aleali May.
 He’s since expanded to create stand out pieces including cropped jackets pieced together from different fabrics, faux fur coats, home items, and an oversized faux fur bag with Louis Vuitton insignias.

 Anwar Carrots launched his first brand, Peas & Carrots, after becoming deeply embedded in Fairfax’s booming streetwear scene during the 2000s.
 After that, he went on to launch his own brand Carrots in 2014.
-Within the last six years, Carrots has established itself as one of the West Coast’s best streetwear brands.
+Within the last seven years, Carrots has established itself as one of the West Coast’s best streetwear brands.

 Long before brands were saying Black Lives Matter, Cross Colours produced “clothes without prejudices.”
 Carl Jones started the line in 1989 just as hip-hop was establishing itself and then Thomas “TJ” Walker joined.
 Will Smith wearing the pieces on The Fresh Prince of Bel-Air helped kick start the brand and it became omnipresent within hip-hop.
 Jones and Walker decided to shut the brand down, lost its trademark, but eventually got it back in 2014 and relaunched.